texnokot/DevDays2019/Readme.md

 Replace the AZURE-CONNECTION-NAME (line 35) with your Azure Resource Manager service connection name.
 Replace GITHUB-CONNECTION-NAME (line 38) with your GitHub service connection name.

-# Run it, explore it
+# Run it, explore it (screenshot for deploy)

+git checkout -b bike-images

+# Open Bikes/server.js with a text editor and remove lines 233 and 234
+Make changes push it...
+It triggers pipeline